eclipse-kura/kura/README.md

 * **Kura™ AI Inference**: Run Nvidia Triton Models on the edge.

 ## I have used Eclipse Kura™ to make a small-scale Edge deployment, how do I scale now?
-If you want to scale, and manage many instances of Eclipse Kura™, check out Eclipse Kapua.
-Eclipse Kapua is a Eclipse Kura™ compatible cloud command and control service that allows you to aggregate data and configure many Eclipse Kura™ devices.
+If you want to scale, and manage many instances of Eclipse Kura™, check out [**Eclipse Kapua™**](https://github.com/eclipse/kapua).
+[Eclipse Kapua™](https://github.com/eclipse/kapua) is a Eclipse Kura™ compatible cloud command and control service that allows you to aggregate data and configure many Eclipse Kura™ devices.

 Documentation
 -------------------